kestal/univers/Organisations/The Fragmented Realm.md

 ## Society

-TThe fragmented realm is a classical feodal society.
+The fragmented realm is a classical feodal society.
 At it's birth, the different parts of the realms, represented by the different tribes and their leaders, had all a part of the power.
 But through long time and political game, some tribes obtained more power, until the point where the heirs of warchief Dorion, leader of the stone forest realm, took the power and kept it.